Materials Selection Policy

 Controversial Material

-The Region of Waterloo Library is a resource where many points of view and modes of expression can be examined without hindrance.
 No ideas and opinions have universal acceptance or condemnation in a pluralistic society.
 The use of language, either descriptive or expressive, can in itself stimulate controversy.

-The Region of Waterloo Library, therefore, recognizes the right of individuals to express opposition to authors' ideas or to their creative exercise of language, in materials selected for the library.
-The presence of an item in the collection does not indicate an endorsement of its contents by the Region of Waterloo Library, but rather is an affirmation of the principle of intellectual freedom as embodied in the Canadian Library Association Statement on Intellectual Freedom.
+The presence of an item in the collection does not indicate an endorsement of its contents by the Region of Waterloo Library but, rather, is an affirmation of the principle of intellectual freedom as embodied in the Statement on Intellectual Rights of the Individual passed by the Ontario Library Association, and the Statement on Intellectual Freedom and Libraries adopted by the Canadian Federation of Library Associations.

 The Region of Waterloo Library complies with any law enacted at the federal, provincial or municipal level, and therefore does not collect or maintain material which has been adjudged obscene or pornographic, or has been banned by the courts.
-The relevant sections of the Criminal Code of Canada are: sedition, hate propaganda and obscenity.
+The relevant sections of the Criminal Code of Canada are sedition, hate propaganda and obscenity.

 The following will not cause an item to be automatically included or excluded from the collection:

-• frankness or coarseness of language;
+• Frankness or coarseness of language;

-• controversial content;
+• Controversial content;

-• endorsement or disapproval of an individual or group;
+• Endorsement or disapproval of an individual or group;

-• language of the text.
+• Language of the text.

-• Selection of material cannot be influenced by any anticipated approval or disapproval of its intellectual content by sectors of the community.
+Selection of material cannot be influenced by any anticipated approval or disapproval of its intellectual content by sectors of the community.

 The Library will neither undertake to mark items to show approval or disapproval nor expurgate any materials.

-The citizen is requested to put his or her objections in writing, using a Request for Reconsideration form.
-The written complaint is forwarded to the Manager, Library Services who will read, review or listen to the material, discuss the complaint with the appropriate library staff person and, when necessary, check with outside review sources.
-When the review is completed, the customer is provided with a written explanation for the decision.
-The decision will reflect the principles outlined in the Library's Materials Selection Procedure.
+• The written complaint is forwarded to the Manager, Library Services who will read, review or listen to the material, discuss the complaint with the appropriate library staff person and, when necessary, check with outside review sources.

 Gifts and Donations